rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

     owner of the account.
 Each account has a single Primary contact.

--   **Billing** - This contact type is automatically assigned to the account.
-It holds the information that Rackspace uses as the billing address.
+-   **Billing** - This contact type is automatically assigned to the account and populated with the billing address for the account.
     There is one Billing contact per account.
 It is not necessary to assign a username to the Billing contact.

 -   **Administrative** - This contact type can be assigned to users who primarily handle administrative duties such as billing